Sleeping at the hospital

 - The kitchens are available to one family at a time.
 Once a family is finished preparing their food, we ask that they take it back to their room to eat.

-- private bathrooms
+- shared bathrooms

 - living room areas